 Jeweler Tim Hartman specializes in repair.
-His bench is in his downtown McCleary store, so your jewelry doesn’t leave.
-You can watch him at work.
+His bench is at Mariano's Fine Jewelry & Design in Shelton, so your jewelry doesn’t leave there.

 A bench jeweler for 43 years, Tim works with gold, silver, platinum, palladium and even base metals used to make costume jewelry.
 Tim also offers custom manufacturing.